cashcraft2/startup/README.md

 - [x] **Frontend calls service endpoints** - The entire React frontend is integrated using the fetch API to call service endpoints for all application tasks, including fetching user-specific logs and calculating the social leaderboard.
 Friend requests can now be seen from the receiving user and either accepted or denied.
 - [x] **Supports registration, login, logout, and restricted endpoint** - I implemented secure registration, login, and logout functionality using cookies and tokens, with middleware enforcing access restrictions on all user data endpoints.

+## 🚀 DB deliverable

+For this deliverable I did the following:

+- [x] **Stores data in MongoDB** - I changed all local storage in the application over to `collections` in MongoDB.
+We have a `user`, `catches`, `trips`, and `pending requests` collection set up.
+Friends are directly stored in an array within the given user object.
+As friend requests are sent, the request is persisted in the `pending requests` collection until approved by the receiving user.
+Then it is removed, and both users are updated to have a new friend.
+Catches are stored globally, and then as friends are added, users have the option to toggle between a global leaderboard and a friends only leaderboard.
+New planned trips are also stored persistantly and filtered by user.
+- [x] **Stores credentials in MongoDB** - The `users` collection within MongoDB is comprised of various user objects (user profiles).
+Each user's email and username is stored persistantly.
+Passwords are encrypted before entering the database for added security.
+These are also saved.
+This allows for the user to login each time after registering instead of registering each time.
+Usernames are displayed on leaderboards, and in the greeting on the home page.
+Emails are stored so that users can add friends by typing in someone's email.

 ---